categoricallylarge/mini-app-next-js-boilerplate/README.md

 This boilerplate is a simple example of how to create a Farcaster Mini App as quickly as possible.

-- Mini apps can be built with any web framework, but for this example we will use Next.js
+- Mini apps can be built with any web framework, but for this example we will use `Next.js`
-- We will use NextAuth for managing authentication credentials
+- We will use `NextAuth` for managing authentication credentials
-- We will create an api route to handle launching the mini app and authenticating users from a Farcaster client
+- We will create an `launcher api` route to handle launching the mini app and authenticating users from a Farcaster client
 - We will handle the session state for the mini app with NextAuth session and custom session provider
 - We will use the `createCast` method to create a new cast intent from within the mini app